terrynsun/korean-research/core.md

 According to CIA the World Factbook, the literacy rate for the total population is 97.9%; male with 99.2% and female with 96.6%.
 Korea has many major publications throughout all sectors including books, newspapers, journals, websites, etc. There are no major impediments for literacy.

 ## MT Systems
-Most Machine Translation systems have systems in Korean (e.g., Google, Bing, and Korean local web provider Naver).
+Most machine translation systems support Korean (e.g., Google, Bing, and Korean local web provider Naver).

 The following paragrah is a translated excerpt from Wikipedia's article on Computer Science:
 "There is a sub-field of computer science applications can be divided into purely theoretical and practical skills in the field of computer systems running on your computer.
 It is calculated as the basic properties and also some theoretical calculations to study the complexity of the problem is very abstract, and other computer graphics and it focuses on real-world applications.
 Another sub-field focuses on the calculation execution.
 For example, programming language theory and study the approach of calculation described above, the computer program itself study investigating different aspects of using the programming language and the complex system, human-computer interaction with the computer to calculate a useful and humans emphasis to easily create a universally accessible."